AppMetrics/AppMetrics/docfx_project/getting-started/metric-types/meters.md

 [!code-csharp[Main](../../src/samples/Meters.cs?start=14&end=22)]

-Which for example when using the JSON formatter would result in:
+Which for example when using the [JSON formatter](../intro.md#configuring-a-web-host) would result in something similar to:

 [!code-json[Main](../../src/samples/MeterExample.json)]

 > [!NOTE]
-> When reporting counters we should keep in mind that they are a cumulative count, see notes in the [Counters](counters.md#reporting-counters) documentation.
+> When reporting metrics with counts we should keep in mind that they are a cumulative count, see notes in the [Counters](counters.md#reporting-counters) documentation.
 > A Meters values can also be reset like a [Counter](counters.md) as shown below.

 [!code-csharp[Main](../../src/samples/Meters.cs?start=26)]